 - Home mortgage loan approval drop-off rates from submitted application to approved applications

-- Impact of performance issues by total sales, customer segment, location and products purchased can be gauged by using a funnel along with other health rule widgets as shown in this custom dashboard:
+- Impact from performance issues by total sales, customer segment, location, and purchased products are gauged in a funnel with other health rule widgets

 Funnels return the number of unique actors that successfully (or unsuccessfully) make it through a series of steps.
 Actors could mean users, devices, or any other identifiers that are meaningful to you.
 A funnel analysis reveals where a given flow loses the most actors.
 This helps identify areas for improvement, as well as the overall health of your business.